Montenegrin Orthodox Church: Outside Montenegro

-Construction of the first MOC churches abroad, the Holy Church of Righteous Ivan Crnojević, was planned to take place in Lovćenac, Vojvodina, Serbia, with the help of the Association of Ethnic Montenegrins in Serbia Krstaš.
+Construction on one of the first overseas MOC churches, the Holy Church of Righteous Ivan Crnojević, was planned to take place in Lovćenac, Vojvodina, Serbia, with the help of the Association of Ethnic Montenegrins in Serbia Krstaš.
 A contract for the land on which the new MOC shrine will be built was signed on 5 August 2005.

-The Montenegrin Orthodox Church also has support from abroad, and it has managed to build several churches and missions in North America, South America, Australia, Western Europe all home to important Montenegrin émigré communities, most of whom also support the Montenegrin Orthodox Church.
-Services are held in the Australian state of New South Wales as well as in the Argentine province of Chaco, which is the base of Archimandrite Gorazd Glomazic and the Montenegrin Church of Saint Nikola in the colony of Machagay.
+The Montenegrin Orthodox Church also has support from abroad, and has managed to build several churches and missions in North America, South America, Australia, and Western Europe, which all host significant Montenegrin émigré communities who mostly support the Church.
+Services are held in the Australian state of New South Wales as well as in the Argentine province of Chaco, which is the base of Archimandrite Gorazd Glomazic and the Montenegrin Church of Saint Nikola in the colony of Machagai.

 Claim to Serbian Orthodox churches

 In April 2007 the "President of the Council for the promotion" of the MOC, Stevo Vučinić, was quoted as saying the "we [the MOC] will retake of all the churches and chapels in the towns, and of course the village churches, and the monasteries...we expect resistance, but in no case will we give up".

-On Wednesday, April 18, 2007, the representatives of the Montenegrin Orthodox Church – which has announced that it did not wish to cause an "excessive situation", but that it would enter the Serbian Orthodox Cetinje monastery without regard to the reaction of the Serbian Orthodox Church to their claims and requests – attempted to do so.
+On Wednesday, April 18, 2007, the representatives of the Montenegrin Orthodox Church – which has announced that it did not wish to cause an "excessive situation", but that it would enter the Serbian Orthodox Cetinje Monastery without regard to the reaction of the Serbian Orthodox Church to their claims and requests attempted to do so.
 Special police units prevented their forceful entry and that of several hundred supporters of the MOC.
 There was some pushing and shoving between the police, and the crowd which had intended to force its way into the monastery.
-Following this, members of the crowd shouted slogans such as "this isn't Serbia", "whose police are you?" and "Risto, Satan" (a reference to Metropolitan Amfilohije of the SOC).
+Following this, members of the crowd shouted slogans such as "This isn't Serbia", "Whose police are you?" and "Risto, Satan" (a reference to Metropolitan Amfilohije of the SOC).

-In September 2008, Serbian Orthodox locals attempted to launch a blockade in the Nikšić area to prevent the MOC from building a church there.
-Sixty-five people were arrested for violating public order.
+In September 2008, Serbian Orthodox locals attempted to mount a blockade in the Nikšić area to prevent the MOC from building a church there.
+65 were arrested for violating public order.

 Recognition

 Support from other churches

-The Montenegrin Orthodox Church has support from a number of likewise non-canonical or unrecognized Eastern Orthodox churches: the Ukrainian Orthodox Church – Kyiv Patriarchate, the Bulgarian Alternative Orthodox Church (founded by patriarch Pimen), and its Italian-based branch, the Orthodox Church in Italy.
+The Montenegrin Orthodox Church has support from a number of likewise non-canonical or unrecognized Eastern Orthodox churches: the Ukrainian Orthodox Church – Kyiv Patriarchate, the Bulgarian Alternative Orthodox Church (founded by Patriarch Pimen), and its Italian-based branch, the Orthodox Church in Italy.

-The MOC also has support of the Croatian Orthodox Union, which aims at creating an autocephalous Croatian Orthodox Church for the Republic of Croatia, an act which the MOC came up to as the first supporter.
-The MOC had original support of the unrecognized Macedonian Orthodox Church, which was later withdrawn as the Macedonian Church entered negotiations for restoration into communion.
+The MOC had original support of the then-unrecognized Macedonian Orthodox Church, which was later withdrawn as the Macedonian Church entered negotiations for restoration into communion.